IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - Update scraper.py to use command line arguments.
-Now you have to run `python scraper.py -g` for it to run .compile_games_db() and save it
+- Update Twitch API to use new OAuth Client-ID
+- Create streamers.py to contain Stream, Streamer, and Streamers classes
+- create scraper.scrape_streamers() to scrape livestreams on Twitch, will eventually scrape and save streamers

 #### What is still in development?
 Known Issues?
- - nothing to report
+ - scrape_streamers() only scrapes livestreams right now -> it does not make any calls for videos/streamers
+ - scrape_streamers() runs into a rate limit from Twitch

 #### What's next?
  - Function for scraping all livestreams on Twitch